blacklightpy/vaultofknowledge/Kalam Argument.md

 A simple piece of paper can be used to draw infinite images, with just one colour, all you need is a pen with a smaller tip.

 And perhaps, for the universe, the total energy is finite, but it's all part of the play, and will return to itself.
 That's the saying that energy can neither be created, nor be destroyed.
-There doesn't need to be infinite number water for the oceans to make waves
+There doesn't need to be infinite number water for the oceans to make waves continuously for all eternity.
+It just has to form the water cycle.
+The argument against it is the dissipation of "free" energy.
+But what if the universe reclaims that energy, since it was only converted to other, unusable forms of energy.
+And we don't even know mysteries about the world like the observed unexplainable, or dark energy.
+Perhaps, we are a growth of the universe, experiencing itself.

+---
 What is 2.2?
 2.2 is described simply as that an infinite distance cannot be traversed.
 For example, in time, if the past was infinite, then today would never arrive.